ericsson-iap/python-sample-app/README.md

 To view your logs, access EIC and open your log viewer.
 Within the log viewer, you can filter for App Logging and view the results.

+**Note:** For TLS communication with platform, set `authenticationType` as `legacy-client-secret` and remove the Security Management Component defined in the `AppDescriptor.yaml`.
+Refer to [App Access to REST APIs](#tutorials/app-authentication) for more information.

 #### Onboard the Hello World Python App APIs